 Feedback should be an essential part of your interview process.
 The key to improving is asking your applicants what they thought of the process and if they have any suggestions.
 And no, that doesn’t mean just asking your successful candidate.
 Ask everyone who attends an interview to fill out a quick, anonymous survey.
 If you haven’t offered the job to anyone yet, every interviewee should be keen to give detailed answers.
 Make sure you don’t go through all this effort for nothing and actually take the answers on board and tweak your recruitment process for future applicants.

-On a positive note, it’s almost 2018 meaning: New Year, new start.
-Finding that perfect candidate doesn’t have to ring ‘needle in haystack’.
+Finding that perfect candidate doesn’t have to ring ‘needle in a haystack’.
 Keep it niche, focus on quality over quantity, humanise your approach and listen to candidate feedback.
 You’ll be on track to employing the right people to help your business grow before you know it.
 Good luck.